 However, this isn’t always as low as the direct saving that you could make by going with the cheapest option, from two separate companies.

 Using an online energy comparison service can help you decide which suppliers and tariffs most suit you.
 Switching utility providers can often help you save money!

 Like the majority of paperless options, if you go online, you may typically find a more cost-attractive deal, because the supplier doesn’t have to pay for administration fees, like postage and envelopes.

 With an online tariff account, you manage your account solely online and, all of your registration documents and welcome packs are emailed to you.

 You will have to submit meter readings online, but for that, you’ll typically get a cheaper tariff.

 With this method, you have a meter and a prepayment credit card.
 You must top up the card before you can access the energy.
 A prepayment meter is usually the option for people who have a history of not being able to pay their bills, so the energy company knows they will get their money in advance.

 This tariff can often be expensive, but sometimes a necessity.
 The good news, however, is that most energy suppliers will offer a prepayment meter tariff, so you can see if you can get a more attractive deal by comparing the various energy deals available.

-Never spend too much on your bills!
+Switch energy suppliers today – never spend too much on your bills!